 SSC CGL Tier 2 Expected Cut Off 2023

-SSC CGL Tier 2 Expected Cut Off 2023: SSC conducted the SSC CGL Tier 2 exam from 2nd to 7th March.
+SSC CGL Tier 2 Expected Cut Off 2023: SSC has conducted the SSC CGL Tier 2 exam from 26th to 27th October 2023.
 The exam had three papers.
 SSC CGL Tier 2 Paper 1 had 2 sessions, one for general testing and the other for typing tests.
 Paper 2 was for statistics and Paper 3 was for General Studies.
 With the exams now over and candidates awaiting results, we are providing an expert-analyzed prediction for the expected cut-off of SSC CGL Tier 2.
 This is mostly based on student responses and the previous year’s data.

-SSC CGL Tier 2 Expected Cut Off: Good Attempts
+SSC CGL Tier 2 Expected Cut Off: Safe Attempts

-Let’s first take a look at the good attempts for SSC CGL Tier-2 as told by the students themselves.
-This will be section-wise and focus on Paper-1.
-Paper-1 had 2 sessions, one for general subject testing and the other to test typing speed.
-Session-1 itself had 3 sections for the subjects- Maths, Reasoning, English, GK/GS, and Computer Knowledge.
-The following are the good attempts for the above 5 subjects-
+Let’s first take a look at the safe attempts for SSC CGL Tier-2 as per the number of questions attempted by the candidates.
+This will be section-wise and focus on Paper 1.
+Paper 1 had 2 sessions, one for general subject testing and the other to test typing speed.
+Session 1 itself had 3 sections for the subjects- Maths, Reasoning, English, GK/GS, and Computer Knowledge.
+The following are the safe attempts for the above 5 subjects-

 Factors Responsible for SSC CGL Expected Cut Off 2023